svanderbleek/twpgtwp/README.md

 * Modelling the ARMv8 Architecture, Operationally: Concurrency and ISA
 * Engineering with Logic: Rigorous Test-Oracle Specification and Validation for TCP/IP and the Sockets API
 * Petr4: Formal Foundations for P4 Data Planes
 * Formal Verification of Communication Protocols
 * Promising-ARM/RISC-V: A Simpler and Faster Operational Concurrency Model
 * The Missing Link: Explaining ELF Static Linking, Semantically
 * Formal specification and verification of safety and performance of TCP selective acknowledgment
 * Model checking large network protocol implementations
 * Formal verification of standards for distance vector routing protocols
 * What packets m come: automata for network monitoring
 * A ormal Approach for Passive Testing of Protocol Data Portions
+* Specifications and Proofs for Ensemble Layers
+* Building reliable, high-performance networks with the Nuprl proof development system.
+* Verifying Network Protocol Implementations by Symbolic Refinement Checking
+* Designing DCCP: Congestion Control Without Reliability
+* Discovering Chatter and Incompleteness in the Datagram Congestion Control Protocol
+* Abstraction of Communication Channels in Promela
+* Verification and Improvement of the Sliding Window Protocol
+* Abruptly-Terminated Connections in TCP – A Verification Example
+* On Defining the Service Provided by TCP
+* Closed form expressions for the state space of TCP’s Data Transfer Service operating over unbounded channels
+* Service specification and protocol construction for the transport layer
+* A verified connection management protocol for the transport layer
+* Not-QuiteSo-Broken TLS: Lessons in Re-Engineering a Security Protocol Specification and Implementation
+* Detailed Models of Instruction Set Architectures: From Pseudocode to Formal Semantics
+* Specifying verified x86 software from scratch
+* A Mechanised Semantics for HOL with Ad-hoc Overloading
+* Metamath Zero: The Cartesian Theorem Prover
+* A Formally Verified Checker for First-Order Proofs
+* The TESC Proof Format for First-Order ATPs
+*  Semantic derivation verification: Techniques and implementation.
+*  TSTP Data-Exchange Formats for Automated Theorem Proving Tools
+*  Recording Completion for Certificates in Equational Reasoning
+*  Mechanized Metatheory for the Masses: The PoplMark Challenge
+*  A compositional logic for control flow.

 ## Binary Analysis